 Insurers in most states — except California, Hawaii and Massachusetts — take your credit score in to account when determining your auto insurance premiums.
 A lower score increases your premiums, while a good score makes them more affordable.
 Case in point: drivers with a poor credit score pay an average of $1,246 more than drivers with good credit.

 Whether you expect an increase or decrease in your score within your next term, take the opportunity to look for better deals to ensure you pay the lowest possible rates.
+Making the effort can help you find the most affordable auto insurance for drivers even with bad credit.

 When You Move